uwcms/tac-hep/pages/docs/webdesign.md

 ### General filters

-These are not specific to IRIS-HEP's design.
+These are not specific to website design.

 #### `basename`